 Update on Surgeries and Procedures

-Stoughton Health is beginning to perform elective procedures and provide other care that has been delayed since mid-March, the onset of the COVID-19 crisis.
+Stoughton Health is performing elective procedures and providing other care that had been delayed since mid-March, the onset of the COVID-19 crisis.
 The postponement of these procedures and non-urgent surgeries was taken with the health and safety of patients and staff in mind.
-That same patient focus is exactly why Stoughton Health is now making plans to safely increase the access to vital services.
+That same patient focus is exactly why Stoughton Health is safely increasing the access to vital services and requiring patients to be tested for COVID-19 prior to surgery.

 Oregon Urgent Care Clinic Reopens